 When there is a child custody dispute, the courts may ask the Ministry to conduct an investigation and produce a “Social Report” before deciding on custody matters.

-Child custody proceedings are handled by the Family Court.
+Child custody proceedings are handled by the Family Justice Courts.
 Custody is the right to make major decisions on the welfare and upbringing of the children.
 Custody can be shared.

 Generally, the court will refer the case to MSF for social investigation when:

 - parents cannot agree on who should get custody

 - one parent is concerned about the other parent having access to the child

 - the Court has concerns about the custody of the child

 For More on Custody Proceedings: